SweepCasinos > Vegas Gems

 Icon of a orange lightbulb on transparent background Pro Tip: Give Your Inbox a Little Elbow

-I did include Funrize Casino in my comparison, but their redemption wall is almost unavoidable in that discussion.
-The only reason it is included in this Vegas Gems Casino review is because of how abruptly the login experience changes right at payout.
+The only reason Funrize Casino is included in this Vegas Gems Casino review is because of how abruptly the login experience changes at payout time.

-You can literally log in in 30 seconds — but the second you go to cash out, you are in KYC land, with no automation and a 72 hour wait.
-I haven’t seen the rhythm break play out this way in most Sweeps platforms.
-I think it is the extreme pricing contrast that makes this comparison useful here.
+You can log in in 30 seconds, but the second you try to cash out, you enter the world of Know Your Customer (KYC), with no automation and a 72-hour wait.
+I haven’t seen this rhythm break play out this way on most sweepstakes platforms.
+I think the extreme pricing contrast is what makes this comparison useful.

 Vegas Gems Social Casino: Responsible Gaming Tools